loot/metadata-validator/README.md

 Note that there is a dependency on the experimental standard filesystem library, which may complicate compiler support.
-This dependency will be replaced by the non-experimental library after MSVC 2017 is released.
+This dependency will be replaced by the non-experimental library after LOOT API builds using C++17 are available.